xpbowler/xpbowler/README.md

 ## Hi! 👋 I'm Ryan,
 I enjoy working on ML applications, games, web-dev projects, and exploring new advances in LLMs.

-Currently a Software Engineering student at the University of Waterloo (2028), avid mechanical-keyboard hobbyist ⌨️, and swimmer 🏊.
+Software Engineering @ UWaterloo (2028), avid mechanical-keyboard hobbyist ⌨️, and swimmer 🏊.
 I like rock-climbing in my spare time.

 ## 🖥️ I'm currently working on